TheAppgineer/roon-extension-repository/README.md

 ## Format of a repository category

-Version 0.2.0 of the repository layout introduces the concept of categories.
+The repository layout uses the concept of categories.
 A category groups repository entries that have a similar function.

 A category is shown in the below example: